ws-garcia/CSVsniffer/README.md

 ## Introduction

 The results from the research can be reproduced by running the `RunTests` method from the macro-enabled Excel workbook `CSVsniffer.xlsm`.
-To review the results for CleverCSV it is necessary to run the scripts contained in the `clevercsv_test.py` file.
+To review the results for CleverCSV it is necessary to run the scripts from the `clevercsv_test.py` file.

 ## Data